PowerFeather/powerfeather-docs/docs/esp32s3_powerfeather/overview.md

 ---

 # Overview
-*ESP32-S3 PowerFeather* is the ultimate development board for connected, LiPo-powered projects.

 ## Features

-### Powerful brains
+### Powerful Brains

 As the name suggests, the board features an Espressif ESP32-S3 module as the brains.
 When talking about this module, there are three main bullet points:

 - speedy dual-core processor
 - tons of flash and RAM
-- awesome Wi-Fi and Bluetooth support
+- native Wi-Fi and Bluetooth support
+- rich peripherals

 ### Flexible Power